Quicky Cycles

 The choice between a regular bike and an e-bike is completely up to you.
 In our opinion, anything that gets you moving outside is a great choice!

-Sales of bikes, electric and conventional, have soared since the beginning of the lockdown back in March 2020 and, compared to March 2021, sales of ebikes are up nearly 200%.
-Not to mention the momentum has continued to climb into 2022.
-Those who now own ebikes are realizing many of the benefits of having a motor there to back them up and, as we discussed previously, riding an ebike is not cheating.
+Sales of bikes- electric and conventional, have soared since the beginning of the COVID lockdown in March 2020 and compared to March 2021, sales of e-bikes are up nearly 200%!
+And the momentum has continued to climb.
+Those who now own e-bikes are realizing the many benefits of having a motor to back them up and, as we discussed previously, riding an e-0bike is not “cheating”.

 Charge your battery

-Put your ebike battery on charge the night before to ensure that you have enough juice to get you to work.
-Many people make this part of their routine when they’re putting their ebike away so they don’t have to even think about it.
-You should also charge it at work and Aventon’s easily removable batteries make doing so a breeze.
+Put your e-bike battery on charge the night before to ensure that you have enough juice to get you to work.
+Many people make this part of their routine when they’re putting their e-bike away so they don’t have to even think about it.

 Prep your bags or cargo

 Pack your bag the night before with everything you need: layers, bike lock, water, repair kit, laptop, work items, etc. This leaves you less to think about in the morning.
-Ditch the backpack and find some cycle bags which work for you, there’re many configurations which you use to attach bags to your ebike and you’re sure to find one that fits your work bag and your needs.
+Ditch the backpack and find some cycle bags which work for you, there’re many configurations which you use to attach bags to your e-bike and you’re sure to find one that fits your work bag and your needs.
 When packing these bags make sure that you’re balancing the weight correctly.
-You can take a look at some options here.

 Safety is a very important factor whenever you are cycling and the commute is no exception.
 Because this is also a time when there are more cars, bikes, and people on the roads and pavements safety should be at the top of your agenda.
 Luckily you can increase the safety on your next ride by following these simple e-bike commuter tips.

-Always wear a helmet when riding a ebike.
+Always wear a helmet when riding a e-bike.
 Get one that fits snuggly on your head and you’ll have peace of mind.
-Shop Helmets.

-Get lights for the front and back of your ebike.
+Get lights for the front and back of your e-bike.
 When the days start to get shorter you’re sure to get surprised one suddenly dusky evening.
-Once you’ve purchased these lights fix them on to your ebike, leave them there year round and you’ll never get caught out again.
-Shop head and tail lights.
+Once you’ve purchased these lights fix them on to your e-bike, leave them there year round and you’ll never get caught out again.

 Reflectors are not an alternative to lights and should be used in addition to them.
 The ones you can put in the spokes of your wheels are especially great as they’re visible to people who are seeing you side on, say, as you pass through intersections, and maybe can’t see your lights.